“I’ve always been obsessed with drums. They fascinate me. Any other instrument – nothing.”—John Bonham

 Arguably one of John Bonham’s greatest influences was the composer, bandleader and prolific jazz drummer, Gene Krupa.
 Famed for his energetic style and charismatic showmanship, a young Bonzo idolised the percussionist and his unique style.

-Bonham also expressed his affection for another Krupa film Beat The Band where the percussionist plays a set on some steam pipes.
+Bonham also expressed his affection for another Krupa film, Beat The Band, where the percussionist plays a set on some steam pipes.
 It all adds up to Krupa being largely responsible for most of the Led Zeppelin man’s panache.

 Another point on the biography of Bonham sees a special mention of The Graham Bond Organisation as one of his favourite bands during his formative years as a sincere music lover, the drummer of which was the infamous Ginger Baker.
 One of the world’s greatest drummers of all time.

-Baker later joined up with Eric Clapton and Jack Bruce to form Cream and along with it, set the stall for artists like Bonham’s Led Zeppelin to take rock into a new decade.
-Baker was the ferocious heartbeat of the outfit and as well as possessing the metronomic jazz skills he’d learned his trade on, Baker was also a furiously wild performer with a penchant for danger—it’s undoubted his influence on Bonham as a performer is a large one.
+Baker later joined up with Eric Clapton and Jack Bruce to form Cream and, along with it, set the stall for artists like Bonham’s Led Zeppelin to take rock into a new decade.
+Baker was the ferocious heartbeat of the outfit.
+As well as possessing the metronomic jazz skills he’d learned his trade on, Baker was also a furiously wild performer with a penchant for danger—it’s undoubted his influence on Bonham as a performer is a large one.

-The duo did crossover during their careers, operating at the same time but in extremely different circumstances (Baker in Africa and Bonham touring the world), Baker never took too kindly to the comparison between them.
+The duo did crossover during their careers, operating simultaneously but in extremely different circumstances (Baker in Africa and Bonham touring the world); Baker never took too kindly to the comparison between them.
 In his memoir, Hellraiser: The Autobiography of the World’s Greatest Drummer, Baker writes: “John Bonham once made a statement that there were only two drummers in British rock ‘n’ roll; himself and Ginger Baker.
 My reaction to this was: ‘You cheeky little bastard!'”